Cheng-Ian-Liu/flexRAN-docker-image-dependencies/README.md

     }

  # Then you create the configmap (some version of sriov-dp folder structure maybe slightly change, but the configmap and daemonset files are two key files)

+ # Now you should be able to see all the K8s resources allocatable (e.g. SRIOV DPDK, non-DPDK/net-device, Accelerator, HugePage Mem, etc.)

   $ kubectl create -f deployments/configMap.yaml
   $ kubectl create -f deployments/k8s-v1.16/sriovdp-daemonset.yaml